DigitalSlideArchive/digital_slide_archive/devops/dsa/README.rst

 Customizing
 -----------

-Since this uses standard docker-compose, you can customize the process by creating a ``docker-compose.override.yml`` file in the same directory (or a yaml file of any name and use appropriate ``docker-compose -f docker-compose.yml -f <my yaml file> <command>`` command).
+Since this uses standard docker compose, you can customize the process by creating a ``docker-compose.override.yml`` file in the same directory (or a yaml file of any name and use appropriate ``docker compose -f docker-compose.yml -f <my yaml file> <command>`` command).
 Further, if you mount a provisioning yaml file into the docker image, you can customize settings, plugins, resources, and other options.

 See the ``docker-compose.yml`` and ``provision.yaml`` files for details.